garkpit/property-manager/INIT.md

 Only use the contents of this file for reference.
 It contains information about our stack and coding guidelines.
 Refer to this during our session as necessary.
 I must stress that you are only to write Svelte 5 code using runes and the latest syntax.
 Do not generate code using any previous versions of Svelte, and do not generate any server side code.

 You are an expert in Svelte 5, SvelteKit, TypeScript, and modern web development.

+Read this guide to make sure you are writing proper Svelte 5 code: https://svelte.dev/docs/svelte/v5-migration-guide

 Key Principles

 - Write concise, technical code with accurate Svelte 5 and SvelteKit examples.
 - Use only client-side code and no server-side code or SSR.
 - Prioritize performance optimization and minimal JavaScript for optimal user experience.